mila-iqia/milabench/docs/docker.rst

 Building images
 ---------------

-Images can be build locally for prototyping and testing.
+Images can be built locally for prototyping and testing.

 .. code-block::